torsor-io/yaw/README.md

 - **Fault-tolerant native**: Designed for error-correction integration, not NISQ
 - **Composability**: Small pieces combine naturally
 - **Joy-coded**: If it's not beautiful, it's not done

+## References

+- [The Structure and Interpretation of Quantum Programs I: Foundations](https://arxiv.org/abs/2509.04527) (2025), David Wakeham.
+A detailed introduction to the mathematical foundations of `yaw`.
+- [A Short History of Rocks: or, How to Invent Quantum Computing](https://arxiv.org/abs/2503.00005) (2025), David Wakeham.
+An essay + fictional history motivating the need for a new approach to quantum computing.

 ## Citation